decred/dcrdata/README.md

 `package dcrdataapi` defines the data types, with json tags, used by the JSON API.
 This facilitates authoring of robust golang clients of the API.

+`package mempool` ...

 `package rpcutils` includes helper functions for interacting with a `dcrrpcclient.Client`.

+`package stakedb` defines the `StakeDatabase` and `ChainMonitor` types for efficiently tracking live tickets, with the primary purpose of computing ticket pool value quickly.
+It uses the `database.DB` type from `github.com/decred/dcrd/database` with an ffldb storage backend from `github.com/decred/dcrd/database/ffldb`.
+It also makes use of the `stake.Node` type from `github.com/decred/dcrd/blockchain/stake`.
+The `ChainMonitor` type handles connecting new blocks and reorganiations in response to notifications from dcrd.

 `package txhelpers` includes helper functions for working with the common types `dcrutil.Tx`, `dcrutil.Block`, `chainhash.Hash`, and others.